VariantSync/FeatureTraceRecording/README.md

 # Prototype of Feature Trace Recording

-This code is supplementary material for the submission _Feature Trace Recording_ at the _28th IEEE International Conference on Software Analysis, Evolution and Reengineering (SANER), 2021_.
+This code is supplementary material for the submission _Feature Trace Recording_ at _PUT VENUE HERE_.

 ## How to Run the Project
 This prototype is written in Haskell and uses the Stack build system.